Philosophers distinguish two main types of rationality, or reasonableness:

 A closely related problem is the lottery paradox.
 Whenever I see someone buying a lottery ticket, I believe the ticket they are purchasing will not be the winning ticket.
 In fact, I believe the same thing about each individual lottery ticket: it is a loser, not a winner.
 This seems like the most reasonable thing to believe about each ticket, given the tremendously large number of tickets and the extremely low probability of winning.
 However, I also believe that one ticket is the winning ticket.
 (Unfortunately, I have no idea which one.)
 That belief, too, seems reasonable.
 Again, my beliefs are logically inconsistent, yet it doesn’t seem irrational to hold inconsistent beliefs in this case.

-Reflecting carefully on the lottery paradox can give us a hint about what has gone wrong in all of these cases.
+Reflecting carefully on the lottery paradox can give us a hint about what has gone wrong.
 When I say I “believe” that some specific, individual lottery ticket is a loser, I don’t mean I’m absolutely certain it will lose.
 I mean that I have a high credence (degree of belief) that it will lose.
 I acknowledge it has a minuscule chance of winning, but I believe it won’t win because its chance of losing is much greater than its chance of winning.
 Similarly, in the preface paradox, I’m not 100% certain of each claim I made in the book.
 When we recognize that belief is usually a matter of degree, the source of these paradoxes becomes obvious.

 To resolve the paradoxes, we can substitute probabilistic coherence in place of logical consistency as a requirement for epistemic rationality.
 As you may recall from the previous chapter, a set of credences is probabilistically coherent if and only if it follows the mathematical rules of probability.
 Probabilistic coherence prevents us from believing contradictory claims while still allowing for the kind of reasonable inconsistency that occurs in the preface paradox and lottery paradox.